Green Bushes

 This was an immensely popular song, collected many times across England, although not so often elsewhere.
 It was also very popular with nineteenth-century broadside printers.

 The song first appears in broadsides of the 1820s or 1830s.
-Its popularity was hugely increased by a popular melodrama The Green Bushes, or A Hundred Years Ago by William Buckstone, first performed in 1845.
+Its popularity was hugely increased by a popular melodrama The Green Bushes, or A Hundred Years Ago by John Baldwin Buckstone, first performed in 1845.
 The heroine of the play made repeated reference to the song and sang a few verses, with the result that the sheet music was published soon after.

 Recordings

 One of, if not the, earliest recordings is a 1907 performance by Joseph Taylor, collected on wax cylinder by the musicologist Percy Grainger in 1907.
 It was digitised by the British Library and made available online in 2018.